ppKrauss/dummy-java-spring/roo1/hello2pg.md

 [HINT] use 'addon install bundle --bundleSymbolicName TAB' to install a specific add-on version JDBC driver not available for 'org.postgresql.Driver'
 ```
+ Used

+ `sudo apt  install libpostgresql-jdbc-java libpostgresql-jdbc-java-doc`

+but not change error ... see http://stackoverflow.com/a/13867021